MiguelRenato/AQC-Automation/README.md

 AQC-Automation
 </h1>

-Tasmota automation to control a underfloor heating system.
+Tasmota automation to control an underfloor heating system.

 <h3>
 - Step one, do a hardware hack to get dry contact relay on sonoff th16 .